 We are working with local authorities to try and help them meander these waters though innovation.
 Though our funding and connect models, we can team local authorities up with businesses, academia and catapults in what ultimately becomes a mutually beneficial partnership.
 Innovators need somewhere to test their intelligent or smart mobility innovation at scale which the authorities can provide whilst they in turn receive forward facing solutions to their current challenges.

-So far we funded over £2m to local authorities across 3 competitions reaching 20 local authorities across the UK.
+So far we funded over £2 million to local authorities across 3 competitions reaching 20 local authorities across the UK.

 We are in the midst of 4 regional local authority symposiums where we are meeting local authorities in a more personal basis to really understand where our interventions are best placed to support them in gaining social improvements through innovation and the resulting economic growth.
 These meeting have so far been fascinating and will enable us to align even further.